Rho-estimators revisited: General theory and applications: Introduction

-and define our estimator $\widehat{q}(\bsX)$ as a minimizer with respect to $q\in\cQ$ of the quantity $\gup(\bsX,q)$.
-The resulting estimator is an alternative to the maximum likelihood estimator and we shall show that, for a suitable choice of a bounded function $\varphi$ it enjoys various properties, among which robustness, that are not shared by the MLE.
+and define our estimator $\widehat{q}(\bsX)$ as a minimizer with respect to $q\in\overline{\cQ}$ of the quantity $\gup(\bsX,q)$.
+The resulting estimator is an alternative to the maximum likelihood estimator and we shall show that, for a suitable choice of a bounded function $\varphi$, it enjoys various properties, among which robustness, that are often not shared by the MLE.

-To analyze the performance of this new estimator, we have to study the behaviour of the process $\gT(\bsX,q,q')$ when $q$ is fixed, $q\cdot\mu$ is close to the true distribution of the $X_{i}$ and $q'$ varies in $\cQ$.
+To analyze the performance of this new estimator, we have to study the behaviour of the process $\gT(\bsX,q,q')$ when $q$ is fixed, $q\cdot\mu$ is close to the true distribution of the $X_{i}$ and $q'$ varies in $\overline{\cQ}$.
 Since the function $\varphi$ is bounded, the process is similar to those considered in learning theory for the purpose of studying empirical risk minimization.
-As a consequence, the tools we shall use are also similar to those used in that case and described in great details in Koltchinskii~\citeyearpar{MR2329442}.
+As a consequence, the tools we use are also similar to those described in great detail in Koltchinskii~\citeyearpar{MR2329442}.

 It is well-known that working with a single model for estimating an unknown distribution is not very efficient unless one has very precise pieces of information about the true distribution, which is rarely the case.
 Working with many models simultaneously and performing model selection improves the situation drastically.
-Refining the previous construction of $\rho$-estimators by adding suitable penalty terms to the statistic $\gT(\bsX,q,q')$ allows to work with a finite or countable family of probability models $\{\cP_{m},\,m\in\cM\}$ instead of a single one, each model ${\cP}_{m}$ leading to a risk bound of the form $C'\left[D(\cP_{m})+\gh^{2}\left(\cP_{m},\gP\right)\right]$, and to choose from the observations a model with approximately the best possible bound which results in a final estimator $\widehat{\gP}$ and a bound for $\gh^{2}(\widehat{\gP},\gP)$ of the form $C''\inf_{m\in\cM}\left[D(\cP_{m})+\gh^{2}\left(\cP_{m},\gP\right)+\Delta_{m}\right]$ where the additional term $\Delta_{m}$ is connected to the complexity of the family of models we use.
+Refining the previous construction of $\rho$-estimators by adding suitable penalty terms to the statistic $\gT(\bsX,q,q')$ allows one to work with a finite or countable family of probability models $\{\cP_{m},\,m\in\cM\}$ instead of a single one, each model ${\cP}_{m}$ leading to a risk bound of the form $C'\left[D_{n}(\cP_{m})+\gh^{2}\left(\cP_{m},\gP\right)\right]$, and to choose from the observations a model with approximately the best possible bound which results in a final estimator $\widehat{\gP}$ and a bound for $\gh^{2}(\widehat{\gP},\gP)$ of the form

+where the additional term $\Delta_{m}$ is connected to the complexity of the family of models we use.